1st Gorkha Rifles (The Malaun Regiment): Early campaigns

 In 1886, the regiment became the 1st Goorkha Light Infantry and a 2nd Battalion was raised in February.
-In 1891, the regiment was designated a rifle regiment when it became the 1st Gurkha (Rifle) Regiment and in consequence of this the regiment's Colours were laid up.
-The regiment then took part in operations in Burma and the North-West Frontier campaigns in the 1890s; at Waziristan in 1894 and the Tirah campaign in 1897.
+In 1891, the regiment was designated a rifle regiment when it became the 1st Goorkha (Rifle) Regiment and in consequence of this the regiment's Colours were laid up.
+The regiment then took part in operations in Burma, the North-West Frontier and the Tirah campaign in 1897.

-In 1901, the regiment's title was shortened when it became the 1st Gurkha Rifles and in 1903 its title was changed once more, this time to the 1st Gurkha Rifles (The Malaun Regiment).
+In 1901, the regiment's title was shortened when it became the 1st Goorkha Rifles and in 1903 its title was changed once more, this time to the 1st Goorkha Rifles (The Malaun Regiment).
 This title had been adopted to commemorate due to the significance of Malaun to the Regiment; it was where the British had decisively beaten the Gurkhas in 1815 during the Anglo–Gurka War and subsequently recruited them into the Nusseree battalions.

 The regiment was located near Dharamsala when the 1905 Kangra earthquake struck on 4 April, killing 20,000 people.
-The 1st Gurkhas themselves suffered over 60 fatalities.
+The 1st Goorkha themselves suffered over 60 fatalities.

-In 1906, its title was changed to the 1st Prince of Wales's Own Gurkha Rifles (The Malaun Regiment) in honour of George, Prince of Wales (later King George V) who also became Colonel-in-Chief of the Regiment that year.
-In 1910, King George V ascended to the throne and in consequence the title of the regiment was changed to the 1st King George's Own Gurkha Rifles (The Malaun Regiment), thus maintaining the regiment's links with King George.
+In 1906, its title was changed to the 1st Prince of Wales's Own Goorkha Rifles (The Malaun Regiment) in honour of George, Prince of Wales (later King George V) who also became Colonel-in-Chief of the Regiment that year.
+In 1910, King George V ascended to the throne and in consequence the title of the regiment was changed to the 1st (King George's Own) Goorkha Rifles (The Malaun Regiment), thus maintaining the regiment's links with King George.